Hilo has its own set of highlights that you cannot find anywhere else on the Big Island. These include both local foods and activities.

-Hilo lies on the newest side of the island, and a short drive to the south-west takes you to the Puna district with many volcanically heated hot ponds and good access to the lava flow (when active).
-Stargazing is also a good option.
-The drive up saddle road to the mauna kea visitor center is not to long and doable for all cars.
-The visitor center organizes free stargazing every night.
+Hilo lies on the newest side of the island, and a short drive to the south-west takes you to the Puna district with many volcanically heated hot ponds and good access to the lava flow.
+Stargazing is also a fun option if that’s your thing (it is ours!).
+The drive up saddle road to the mauna kea visitor center is not to long and possible for all cars.
+The visitor center organizes free stargazing most nights.

 Culinary highlights in Hilo